Kathy Griffin: LGBT rights and political advocacy

-Griffin is a supporter for LGBT rights, including same-sex marriage.
-She has protested with fellow proponents in West Hollywood, California, and included the footage from protests on her reality show Kathy Griffin: My Life on the D-List.
-Her mother is also a supporter of LGBT rights and is seen on the same show protesting alongside her daughter.
+Griffin is a supporter for LGBT rights including same-sex marriage.
+She has protested with fellow proponents in West Hollywood, California and included the footage from protests on her reality show Kathy Griffin: My Life on the D-List.
+Her mother was also a supporter of LGBT rights during her lifetime.
+She was often seen on the same television shows protesting alongside her daughter.
 Prior to the Proposition 8 ballot results, Griffin volunteered for the Los Angeles Gay and Lesbian Center's "Vote for Equality" campaign, going door-to-door asking Los Angeles residents for their opinion of LGBT marriage rights.

 In March 2010, Griffin helped organize a rally in Washington, D.C., to advocate the repeal of "Don't ask, don't tell".
-She stated she organized the rally after meeting with several closeted gay people serving in Iraq and Afghanistan.
+She said that she organized the rally after meeting with several closeted gay people serving in Iraq and Afghanistan.
 Griffin held meetings with several Members of Congress to encourage its repeal; she also organized a rally in Freedom Plaza.

-Griffin caused controversy when she confronted Republican Congresswoman Michele Bachmann over her views on homosexuality at the 2010 Radio and Television Correspondents' Association Dinner; according to Griffin, she asked Bachmann "were you born a bigot or did you grow into it", a reference to Bachmann's belief homosexuality is strictly environmental.
+Griffin caused controversy when she confronted Republican Congresswoman Michele Bachmann over her views on homosexuality at the 2010 Radio and Television Correspondents' Association Dinner; according to Griffin, she asked Bachmann "were you born a bigot or did you grow into it", a reference to Bachmann's belief that homosexuality is strictly environmental.
 Griffin said Bachmann replied, "That's a good question, I'll have to think about that".
 Bachmann's office confirmed the exchange but said Griffin confronted Bachmann after Bachmann approached Griffin to compliment her appearance.

 Griffin is a long-time supporter of the Aid for AIDS annual fundraiser Best in Drag Show in Los Angeles, and hosted the opening of the show for more than five years.
 In November 2009, Aid For AIDS presented Kathy Griffin with an AFA Angel Award at their silver anniversary celebration.

 Griffin is a long-time critic of Sarah Palin and has made fun of Palin's daughter, Bristol Palin, using the Palin family as material for her comedy routines.
 In March 2011, Sarah Palin responded to Griffin by calling her a "bully".
 In her reality television show, Griffin visited the Palin family home in Wasilla, Alaska, and invited Palin to attend her stand-up show in Anchorage, Alaska.
 Griffin has also poked fun at Willow Palin as a result of Palin's Facebook statements on homosexuality.

 In 2020, Griffin hosted the Str8Up Gay Porn Awards.

+She was named the 2025 Advocate of the Year by the magazine The Advocate; an article in the magazine about this stated, "The Advocate is highlighting her bold activism and utterly unique humor by selecting her as our 2025 Advocate of the Year."